masrayie/ObservabilityUdacity/README.md

 <img width="798" alt="Screen Shot 2023-04-15 at 08 40 31" src="https://user-images.githubusercontent.com/38803630/232178513-26cb6323-a96f-43c4-91ae-be3e83020e52.png">

 ## Report Error
-*TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.

-TROUBLE TICKET
+**TROUBLE TICKET**

-Name: Error on Backend URL endpoint "/star"
+**Name:** Error on Backend URL endpoint "/star"

-Date: 15th April 2023, 09:36:49
+**Date:** 15th April 2023, 09:36:49

-Subject: Method "GET" not Allowed for accessing the URL.
+**Subject:** Method "GET" not Allowed for accessing the URL.

-Affected Area: Backend App endpoint "/star"
+**Affected Area:** Backend App endpoint "/star"

-Severity: High
+**Severity:** ***High***

-Description: Hitting backend url path "/star" with GET request produce error and return 405 status code.
+**Description:** Hitting backend url path "/star" with GET request produce error and return 405 status code.
 It might be caused by "GET" Method is not allowed to perform in this URL.

 <img width="1677" alt="Screen Shot 2023-04-15 at 09 36 49" src="https://user-images.githubusercontent.com/38803630/232179271-a594966b-bf9e-409f-a694-57e742609614.png">

 ## Creating SLIs and SLOs
-*TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
-Name four SLIs that you would use to measure the success of this SLO.
+**SLIs:**
+1. Achieve success response >75% than errors.
+2. Maximum average response time is around 2000ms per minute, smaller is better.
+3. Error response appearance is less than 10 errors within last 24h.
+4. 99% responses from applications are serving valid data format.

+**SLOs:**
+1. 99.99% transaction request success for each month.
+2. 99.9% backend services succeed on their first attempt.
+3. 99.9% uptime services for each month.
+4. 99.9% frontend services responses return all kind of HTTP Code with in 2000ms.

 ## Building KPIs for our plan
-*TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
-We will make a dashboard for this, but first write them down here.
+- 75% or greater successful responses than errors:
+1. Successfull requests in minute: this KPI will indicates the number of successful requests.
+2. Error requests in minute: this KPI will indicates the number of error requests.

+- Average Response Time less than 2000ms per minute.
+1. Uptime: this KPI will help user to determine if the response time is impacted by downtime or anomaly of a service.
+2. Average Response Time: this KPI is showing average response time of services.

+- Maximum Error Response appearance is 10 within last 24h:
+1. Uptime: this KPI indicates if errors are probably comming from downtime or not.
+2. Successful request per minute: this KPI indicates our systems is running well or not.
+3. Error requests per minute: it show any error requests coming.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.